We’re all constantly curious. That’s why search engines exist: to make our lives easier and to quench our never-ending thirst for information.

 Thanks to search engines, we have an immeasurable amount of information available to us at the touch of a button.
-It’s hard to imagine how life was like before such easy access to information.
-So much so, that Google has become synonymous with the internet.
+It’s hard to imagine what life was like before such easy access to information.
+This is so much so, that Google has become synonymous with the internet.

-Digging into these Google search statistics will help you understand user behavior, and internet search trends, as well as how you can optimize your website in order to make the most out of your resources.
+Digging into these Google search statistics will help you understand user behavior, internet search trends, and how you can optimize your website in order to make the most out of your resources.
 Or, they could just be interesting if you’re looking for some fast facts about Google search statistics.

-So let’s get started with the top ten Google Search Statistics that you need to know for 2020:
+So let’s get started with the top 10 Google search statistics that you need to know in 2023.

 - 1. Google Is the Most Visited Website